- Home

 Natural conception

 Your medical team will do tests to assess your fertility and check your general health.
-Depending on the treatment you’ve had, they may advise you to wait six months to two years before trying to conceive.
-Discuss the timing and suitable contraception with your specialist.
+Depending on the treatment you’ve had, they may advise you to wait 6 months to 2 years before trying to conceive.
+Discuss the timing and contraception options with your specialist.

-The pituitary gland produces hormones that tell the testicles to produce sperm.
+The pituitary gland makes hormones that tell the testicles to make sperm.
 If cancer treatment has damaged the pituitary gland, you may be able to have medical treatment to trigger the production of sperm.
 This is called sperm induction.

 Intrauterine insemination (IUI)

-Also called artificial insemination, this technique increases the chance that the sperm will fertilise an egg by placing the sperm directly into the uterus.
-The sperm may be fresh or it may have been frozen before treatment.
+Also called artificial insemination, this technique places the sperm directly into the uterus.
+IUI increases the chance that the sperm will fertilise an egg.
+The sperm may be fresh or it may have been frozen.
+The sample is washed and faster-moving sperm are separated from slower sperm.

 Insemination is usually done in a fertility clinic.
-Once your partner is ovulating, the sperm are inserted into her uterus through the cervix using a small, soft tube (catheter).
+Once your partner is ovulating, the sperm are inserted into their uterus using a small, soft tube (catheter).
 This takes only a few minutes and may cause some mild discomfort to your partner.
 You should know in a few weeks whether fertilisation took place.

 In-vitro fertilisation (IVF)

 IVF uses either sperm collected and frozen before treatment or fresh sperm to fertilise an egg outside of the body.
-Intracytoplasmic sperm injection (ICSI) is a specialised type of IVF in which a single, good-quality sperm is injected into an egg.
-Learn more about how IVF works, or ask your fertility specialist to explain the process.
+Intracytoplasmic sperm injection (ICSI) is a specialised type of IVF in which a single, good- quality sperm is injected into an egg.

 Donor sperm